ivelischpfuli/stream-manual/README.md

 ![A poorly drawn alpaca pointing to a sign that reads "QUADRUPLE HELL"](media/quadrupleHell.jpg) I'm Iveli Alpaca, and I'm the one responsible for this mess you're about to subject yourself to.
 Thankfully, this manual will help maximize your survival instinct.\
 \
-Most things here were set up by me with the power of SAMMI, LandiTube, the Twitch Integrated Throwing System\
+Most things here were set up by me with the power of SAMMI, LandiTube, and the Twitch Integrated Throwing System\
 \
 Official SAMMI site\
 https://sammi.solutions/